RTS Young Technologist Award

 - How the applicant proposes to share this enhanced understanding with others, both within RTS and beyond.

 The prize is a full conference place at IBC, together with costs of travel to IBC and accommodation for the duration of the conference.
-In addition the award winner will be invited to the RTS London Conference earlier in that week.

 In the application the candidate must prepare a realistic plan for attendance at IBC to demonstrate how he or she will make best use of the opportunity.